Centrifugal micro-fluidic biochip: Others

 Other functions such as sedimentation are also used in microfluidic platforms when necessary.
 Due to the different mass and radius between different particles, these particles can be separated by viscosity and velocity.
 In this way, the sedimentation of different particles can be achieved.

 Materials

 Many structures can be formed using the most common, rapid prototyping technology, soft lithography with polydimethylsiloxane(PDMS).
 PDMS is an inexpensive, clear elastomeric polymer with rubbery mechanical properties at room temperature.
-In the laboratory, PDMS is mixed in small batches, poured onto moulds, for example, poly(methyl methacrylate)(PMMA), with microscale features, and cured at moderate temperatures for minutes to hours.
+In the laboratory, PDMS is mixed in small batches, poured onto moulds, for example, poly(methyl methacrylate) (PMMA), with micro-scale features, and cured at moderate temperatures for minutes to hours.
 Open PDMS channels are closed by adhering the channel bearing component to a glass slide or a second, flat piece of PDMS.
 Inlets and outlets can be formed easily using punch tools.
 Although many surface modifications are not permanent on PDMS due to its relatively high chain mobility compared with polymers, PDMS still remains relevant as a material for microfluidic applications.